explodinggradients/ragas/docs/howtos/customizations/metrics/train_your_own_metric.md

 ## Training and Alignment

 ### Train the metric
-Download the annotated samples from app.ragas using `Download annotated json` button.
+Download the annotated samples from app.ragas.io using `Download annotated json` button.
 Instruction and demonstration configurations are required tells ragas how to optimize instruction and few shot demonstrations respectively.
 You can customize these configurations as per your requirements.

 ```python